HelpViewer/HelpViewer/README.md

 # HelpViewer

 A lightweight and simple reader for ZIP archives containing Markdown and HTML files, designed as a modern and portable help file viewer.
-It supports offline usage without a backend or local server, providing a clean and responsive interface similar in spirit to classic Windows Help viewers like [HTML Help Viewer][HTMLHW] and [WinHelp][WinHlp32].
+It supports offline usage without a backend or local server, providing a clean and responsive interface inspired by classic desktop help viewers from the Windows era.

 ## Features

-- No installation required — just unzip and run locally
+- No installation required - just unzip and run locally
-- Multiplatform — works on all major operating systems via web browsers
+- Multiplatform - works on all major operating systems via web browsers
 - Ready to work in offline mode without any backend or local server (requires disabling CORS in web browser)
 - Simple user interface
 - Responsive (desktop and other devices supported)